-Fans are still effective at high temperatures if used properly.
+Fans remain effective at high temperatures if used properly.

-New research conducted by scientists at the University of Montreal (Canada) shows that fans can still effectively cool down at temperatures up to 37-38°C, if used properly, according to health news site WebMD.
+New research conducted by scientists at the University of Montreal (Canada) shows that fans can still help cool effectively at temperatures up to 37-38°C, if used properly, according to health news site WebMD.

-At 38°C and 60% humidity, using fans slightly reduced core body temperature and reduced the workload of the heart – a factor that is especially important for older adults, said study co-author and thermal physiologist Dr Daniel Gagnon.
+At 38°C and 60% humidity, using fans slightly reduced core body temperature and reduced cardiac workload, which is especially important for older adults, said study co-author and thermal physiologist Dr. Daniel Gagnon.
 Participants also reported feeling more comfortable and at ease, but only if humidity was maintained.

 Fans can still provide effective cooling at temperatures of 37-38°C, if used properly.